ACCESS-NRI/access-hive.org.au/docs/about/contribute/local_edit.md

     The level 1 headers are reserved for the title of the page and are ignored from the pages' table of contents.
 Only use level 2 headers and higher to organise pages.

+## Add a new event

+The process to add a new event is a bit different from other updates on the site.
+Since you need to create a new file to contain the information about the event you are adding, it is recommended to work locally.
+You need to create a new Markdown file (identified by the `.md` extension) as described [on this page][add-event].
+To record and submit your modification to the site, make sure you follow all the steps as explained in [the Open Source process][edit-process] in the previous section.

 ## Preview of the documentation

 ### Preview from a Pull Request